mleagu/koa_project/README.md

 # Sample project using Koa and Passport.

-Setup & Run
+Setup & Run:

-    should be installed node(used version 6.11.0) and npm
+    Should be installed node(used version 6.11.0) and npm

     npm install nodemon -g